pantheon-systems/documentation/source/content/guides/wordpress-configurations/06-wordpress-custom-code.md

 1. Activate GitHub Updater from the Plugin page (`/wp-admin/plugins.php`).

-1. Navigate to **Settings**, select **GitHub Updater**, and then select **Install Plugin**/**Install Theme** to install your custom extensions.

-   Alternatively, you can upload your plugin/theme using the same method described above for installing the GitHub Updater plugin.
+   Alternatively, you can upload your plugin/theme using the same method described above for installing the Git Updater plugin.

 Notifications within the WordPress dashboard will now include updates to your custom code.
 If expected updates are not found within `/wp-admin/update-core.php`, click **Check Again** to clear [transients](https://codex.wordpress.org/Transients_API), or wait for them to reset automatically.

 ## WP Pusher

-[WP Pusher](https://wppusher.com/) provides a similar method to GitHub Updater for managing your custom code, but with some key differences.
+[WP Pusher](https://wppusher.com/) provides a similar method to Git Updater for managing your custom code, but with some key differences.
 WP Pusher is free for open source code hosted in public repositories.
 Supporting private repositories requires you to purchase a license.
 Currently, update notifications are not displayed within the WordPress dashboard, but you can configure the plugin to automatically install updates on Pantheon following a push to the remote repository (e.g. GitHub, Bitbucket, or GitLab).
 There are no declarations required within your plugin or theme.
 This means that modifications to existing custom extensions are not required.

 1. [Download WP Pusher](https://wppusher.com/).